Trend identifying below chart two lines cross indicator from 1995.

 Settings

-The one setting includes; The number of Periods.
-The default setting is 14, which controls the number of periods used to calculate the value of the signal.
+The one setting includes; MomPeriod.
+The default setting is 20, which controls the number of periods used to calculate the value of the signal.
+We’ve seen others with different default settings (usually 14), but in the grand scheme of things, it’s really not a big deal.
 Some versions have an alert function which can be toggled on and off.

 Resources